le-on/ModularGroup/README.md

 H := Projection(G);
 ```

-Having constructed a (projective) modular subgroup, you can apply the various operations this package implements (such as testing if the given group is a congruence subgroup via `IsCongruenceSubgroup(G)`).
+Having constructed a (projective) modular subgroup, you can apply the various operations this package implements (such as testing if the given group is a congruence subgroup via `IsCongruence(G)`).
 For more details and a full list of the provided operations, please refer to the documentation.
 One explicit example is given below:

 ```GAP
 # it is assumed that the package has been loaded as described above